AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Tutorial pop-ups now allow you to go back-and-forth between sections using the left and right buttons on the d-pad.
 * There is now a new "Order Obtained" tab under the inventory interface that sorts items from newest to oldest.
 * There is no longer an "Urgent" category of infiltration tools (as of 4/17).
 These have been grouped into the "Palace" category of tools.
+* In addition to sorting by Aracana and Level, you can now sort the Persona Compendium alphabetically.
+* The Persona compendium now has a mask icon next to any personas that you already have in your stock.
+* There is now a "I need to speak with Igor" option if you accidentally back out of the persona fusion/itemization menu.
 * Pressing the touch pad now does more than just showing what other players have done on the same day as you (though that is still an option).
 It can bring up Assist Commands, which allow you to view recommendations on which confidant you should spend time with, view suggestions for which activities to do, and quickly travel to the hideout with a single button press.
 * There are now minimap icons for confidants.
 * Confidant abilities that carry over from the previous game now have more descriptive text. (i.e. Ryuji's "Punk Talk" ability now specifies that it only works on _upbeat_-type shadows.)
+* Pressing R2 on a piece of equipment that has a passive ability or modifier will show a more detailed description of said effect.
+* There is now a new effect that indicates when a party member has been powered-up by a baton pass.
+It will change color from red->yellow->blue for each successive pass.

 ### Miscellaneous QoL